 Step 2: Complete an application.
 Applications are completed online, and the link is provided after you attend a Volunteer Information Session.
 In the application, you can share your availability, special skills/talents, and why you want to volunteer with us.

 Step 3: Attend a new Volunteer Orientation and Training.
-Accepted applicants will be invited to attend a mandatory orientation and training session.
+Accepted applicants will be invited to attend a mandatory orientation and training sessions.
 During this time, you will receive your Volunteer Handbook, review policies, tour the facilities, learn some bird care basics, and discover how to start your journey as a new Volunteer!

 Position Objectives: To assist in the rehabilitation of injured, diseased (or sick), and orphaned native wild birds with the goal of releasing them back to the wild.
 As a volunteer, you will assist Clinic staff in providing each bird with proper nutrition, a safe and enriching habitat, and a clean environment.
 Training will be provided by Mentor Volunteers and/or Clinic staff.
 Click here to learn more about the Bird Care Volunteer description.